jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 POST /api/courses/create
 ```
 This endpoint is for creating  a new course and stores it in the database.
-The input can be either a CourseRequest object or a JSON object in the format below.  **Note: you must be an admin to create a course**
+The input can be either a CourseRequest object or a json object in the format below.  **Note: you must be an admin to create a course**

 Expected Input Format:
 ```json